 Also in Oman, the Official E-Government Services Portal (www.oman.om), known for short as Omanuna, serves as the gateway to services and information from the government in the Sultanate of Oman.
 Portal users have access to eservices, supported by the necessary information and guidelines on using the different services.
 The portal has been designed with the user's needs in mind.
 It offers a singly entry point to government services, at any time, from anywhere, with secured and integrated services.
-The process is transparent.
-In addition, the portal has a common look and feel, making it easy to browse and identify the requirements at a glance.
+The portal has a common look and feel, making it easy to browse and identify the requirements at a glance.